ppy/osu-wiki/news/2024/2024-08-14-osu!-deskmats.md

 ## circle clicker deskmat

-This cursor dance through the ~~fool moon~~ night sky is a simple omage to the osu! player's daily routine: clicking circles at mach speed atop a 100% dimmed background.
+This cursor dance through the ~~fool moon~~ night sky is a simple homage to the osu! player's daily routine: clicking circles at mach speed atop a 100% dimmed background.

 ![](/wiki/shared/news/2024-08-14-osu-deskmats/splash.jpg)